-- Buyer demand for an input may differ depending on the purpose for which it is used. - 3.11 Where a hypothetical monopolist is able to charge different prices for captive and non-captive buyers, separate relevant markets could be created.
+- Buyer demand may differ at different times, for example, demand for taxi services after midnight is much less price sensitive than demand for the same service during other times of the day. - Buyer demand for an input may differ depending on the purpose for which it is used. - 3.11 Where a hypothetical monopolist is able to charge different prices for captive and non-captive buyers, separate relevant markets could be created.
 For example, tour agencies could price discriminate between travellers who travel during peak season (during the school vacations) and those who are able to travel during off-peak season (during the school term).
 These could be two separate markets. - 3.12 Where an undertaking is unable to price discriminate, this may lead to the relevant market being wider than the focal product or focal area.
 For example, sellers may face price constraints such that they must set a uniform price across products or across geographical areas.
 Although it might in theory be profitable for a hypothetical monopolist to raise price in the focal area, perhaps because substitutes are unavailable there, the existence of a price constraint may make such a price rise unprofitable, because it would require that prices be raised in other areas where substitutes are present.
 Price constraints may thus lead to the relevant market being widened beyond the focal area.
 In a given case, evidence on the extent to which prices are constrained and the effect of the constraint on substitution would need to be considered when assessing the appropriate relevant market.